docb/dbRackSequencer/README.md

 CYC is reimplementation of the Spiral sequencer of the XOR plugin.

 - CYC is a 6 track cyclic step sequencer on a common 32 knob/input value space.
+- The Knob range can be changed in the menu.
+- The CV Values can be quantized to semi steps in the menu.
+- There are two polyphonic CV inputs for step 0-15 and 16-31
 - For each track the play mode (see M851), the offset (0-31), length (1-32) and stride (1-8) can be configured.
-- For each track the steps can be muted/unmuted by clicking on the step light
+- For each track the steps can be muted/unmuted by clicking on the step light.
+- With the polyphonic seed input a random seed (by setting channel 1-6) can be set to obtain the same sequence on every reset if the one of the random modes is used.

 ## Utilities